-Alexandria turns controversy into opportunity by teaching the history of Confederate namesakes
+Alexandria turns controversy into opportunity by teaching students the racist history behind school names

 “Yes he is,” the second boy said.
 “He laid the first telegraph cable on the ocean floor!”

-The debate over renaming playing out in Alexandria mirrors conversations taking place throughout the nation, but especially in the South and Virginia, which boasts the second-highest number of schools — 24 — named for men with links to the Confederacy, according to an analysis by Education Week.
+The debate over renaming playing out in Alexandria mirrors conversations taking place throughout the nation, but especially in the South and Virginia, which has the second-highest number of schools — 24 — named for men with links to the Confederacy, according to an analysis by Education Week.
 Most of these schools were christened for Confederate heroes in the 1950s and 1960s, as an angry White response to the seminal Supreme Court decision Brown v.
-Board of Education, which mandated desegregation of public schools in America.
+Board of Education, which mandated desegregation of public schools.

 In recent months, many Southern schools have dropped Confederate names, spurred by an outpouring of protest from parents, students and alumni.
 The trend has come to Virginia, too: Prince William County renamed Stonewall Middle School — a tribute to Confederate Gen. Stonewall Jackson — for Celestine and Carroll Braxton, a local Black couple active in the quest for civil rights.
 In July, Fairfax County renamed Robert E. Lee High School, one of its most diverse schools, for the late congressman from Georgia John Lewis.

 But the process in Alexandria has moved more slowly.
 The school board agreed over the summer to consider renaming T.C.
-Williams and Maury Elementary, and is slated to vote on renaming both schools at a meeting in late November.
+Williams and Maury Elementary and is slated to vote on renaming both schools at a meeting in late November.

 In the meantime, officials are proceeding with the Identity Project.
-The slow pace has frustrated some advocates of renaming in Alexandria, but Whelan said she thinks it’s good to take time and make sure children — and their parents — really understand what’s going on, and the history at play.
+The slow pace has frustrated some advocates of renaming in Alexandria, but Whelan said she thinks it’s good to take time and make sure children — and their parents — understand what’s going on and the history at play.

-“I also think it builds curiosity, and the need to look more critically and engage in dialogue and listen to others’ perspectives,” Whelan said.
+“I also think it builds curiosity and the need to look more critically and engage in dialogue and listen to others’ perspectives,” Whelan said.
 “The goal is not to convince students of a particular position, it’s to provide them information so they can make their own decision.”

 Aaliyah Royster, a sophomore at T.C.
-Williams who is taking a class that in part focuses on the history of her high school’s namesake, said she had no idea who Thomas Chambliss Williams was before this semester.
-She never even really thought about it.
+Williams who is taking a class that in part focuses on the history of the man her high school is named for, said she had no idea who Williams was before this semester.
+She never even thought about it.

 Now, though, she has learned that “he really, really promoted separating Black and White students,” said Aaliyah, who is Black.
 Williams, who served as Alexandria’s superintendent from the 1930s to the 1960s, ferociously resisted integration, argued that Black and White children learn differently and fired a Black cafeteria worker when she joined an NAACP lawsuit compelling the school system to end segregation.